Ac6Embedded/apollo-docs/docs/security/cra/timelines-and-enforcement.md

    You still need a credible update mechanism: signed updates, integrity checks, recovery path, and user guidance on how updates are applied.

 5. **Variant explosion.**
-   Different MCUs, radios, memory sizes, boot flows - you need evidence per variant, not “one PDF for everything.”
+   Different MCUs, radios, memory sizes, boot flows - you need evidence per variant, not "one PDF for everything."

 6. **Reporting readiness is underestimated.**
-   24h/72h windows are not compatible with “we’ll look at it next sprint.”
+   24h/72h windows are not compatible with "we'll look at it next sprint."
 You need on-call PSIRT capability and clear thresholds.

 7. **Supplier evidence gaps.**
-   ODM/OEM/SDK suppliers don’t provide SBOMs, test evidence, or vulnerability status - you can’t close your own obligations.
+   ODM/OEM/SDK suppliers don't provide SBOMs, test evidence, or vulnerability status - you can't close your own obligations.

 ---